seagle0128/doom-modeline/README.md

 ;; The icons may not be showed correctly on Windows.
 Disable to make it work.
 (setq doom-modeline-icon t)

 ;; Whether show the icon for major mode.
-It should respect `doom-modeline-icon'.
+It respects `doom-modeline-icon'.
 (setq doom-modeline-major-mode-icon t)

+;; Display color icons for `major-mode'.
+It respects `all-the-icons-color-icons'.
+(setq doom-modeline-major-mode-color-icon t)

 ;; Whether display minor modes or not.
 Non-nil to display in mode-line.
 (setq doom-modeline-minor-modes nil)